 Here are remarks from an individual who was previously in a position of authority, leadership and influence over, unknown to them, a toxic character.
 Of this corrupted personality they wrote:

 “…was duplicitous and deceptive, living a double life, disconnected from reality, certainly from spiritual reality.”

 Here are the personal values of the Jekyll and Hyde described in the above quote.
-A soul in a bottomless pit of sexual addiction and mental illness.
+A soul in a bottomless pit of sexual addiction, a personality disorder, and mental illness.
 A creature who blindly victimized the unsuspecting, the simple, the harmless and the innocent.
 Who, by society’s standards, is an impostor perpetrating the vilest offenses.

 This manifesto was penned to prove sincere devotion to God, to the ex-spouse, to the church, and to show they were healed and worthy of trust, respect, forgiveness and reconciliation.